cvims/jagan/README.md

 - dataset_csvs/validation_sequences.csv
 - dataset_csvs/test_sequences.csv

-Download the files using the latest GitHub Release (data_vX tag).
+Download the files using the latest GitHub Release (data_vX tag, can be found here: [GitHub Release data_v1.0](https://github.com/cvims/jagan/releases/tag/data_v1.0)).
 Unzip the files and copy the entire *dataset_csvs* folder into the folder of the cloned repository (same level as compile_dataset.py).
 In each of these csvs, we have one column that contains the video ID.